psyhomb/wireguard-tools/examples/webhook/README.md

 wgcg-gen.sh list
 ```

-When new client is added URL (QRCode location) will be printed out.
+When new client is added, URL where client can download configuration will be printed out.

 Example: